From the PILYTIX Series “Challenging Conventional Wisdom”: Do more sales reps mean more sales?

 “Any additional funding needs to go to sales headcount.”

 “We know that when we hire a new sales class, we achieve a 1.5x return on our investment in the first year.
 It’s pretty easy math.”

-We regularly hear these quotes when talking with sales leaders in professional and collegiate sports.
-They are indicative of the dominant mindset in professional and collegiate sports that drives many organizations to hire larger sales teams.
+These quotes, which we hear regularly, are indicative of the dominant mindset in professional and collegiate sports; a mindset that drives many organizations to hire larger sales teams.
 Sports leaders know that some reps will overachieve and others will underachieve.
-So, they hire a large army of new reps, hoping the law of averages will ensure a reliably healthy return on the whole group.
+So, they hire a large army of new reps, expecting the law of averages will ensure a reliably healthy return on the whole group.

 The implied premise of increasing the sales staff is that the additional bodies on the sales floor enable the organization to call on a larger pool of prospects.
-The idea is this strategy floods the sales floor with prospects it wouldn’t have effectively targeted with fewer staff.
 So, the thinking is more reps calling on more prospects will result in more closed sales.

 That’s the concept; it’s a quantity play – pure and simple.